yuantian-cs/yuantian-cs.github.io/_pages/biography.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Computer Science and Technology, Beijing University of Posts and Telecommunications, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.E. in Computer Science and Technology, Beijing University of Posts and Telecommunications, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, University of Nottingham, 2021 (expected)

-Work experience
+Professional Experience
 ======
 * Summer 2015: Research Assistant
   * Github University